 How to Get to Aquila Safari from Cape Town?

 There are a few different ways to get to Aquila Safari Lodge.
 You can drive there, hire a private car, or take the shuttle bus or helicopter.
 The road there seemed pretty easy to maneuver if traveling by private car.
 You can contact Aquila for shuttle bus rates and times.
-They also offer a helicopter ride, but you have to inquire about pricing.
+They also offer a helicopter ride, but you must inquire about pricing.

 My Review